 If it’s one of those days when he’s being a pain in the butt, I will play a short game of it in the morning.
 It levels out his energy and gets his brain to stop bouncing all over.

-Another person I know noticed that when she took her dog on a decompression walk that the dog didn’t obsessively lick his leg afterward (which he normally does).
+A friend of mine noticed that when she took her dog on a decompression walk that the dog didn’t obsessively lick his leg afterward (which he normally does).
 I would bet that adding some other enrichment activities and toys would also have a beneficial effect on his anxiety and obsessive licking.

-Have fun playing with your dogs!
+Have fun playing with your dogs—

 Want to save this article for future reference?
 Save this pin to your Dog Toys board!